 Kappa Theta Alpha is Liberty's proud chapter of Alpha Psi Omega, the National Theater Honor Society.
-An undergraduate student must have completed at least 15 semester hours in theatre arts (excluding performance/production credits) with a grade in all theatre courses averaging at least a 3.5 and must have a general average of at least a 3.2 in all classes.
-Candidates must have participated in at least six main stage productions and be in good ethical standing with the University.
+An undergraduate student must have completed at least 15 semester hours in theatre arts (excluding performance/production credits) with a grade in all theatre courses averaging at least a 3.50 and must have a general average of at least a 3.2 in all classes.
+Candidates must have participated in at least five Liberty University Theatre productions (THEA 300 and/or THEA 491) and be in good ethical standing with the University.
 All inductees must be voted into the society by a majority of the Liberty University Department of Theatre Arts faculty and staff.